Velocidex/velociraptor/README.md

 Velociraptor comes with many built in `Artifacts` for the most common use cases.
 The community also maintains a large number of additional artifacts through the [Artifact Exchange](https://docs.velociraptor.app/exchange/).

+## Knowledge Base

+If you need help performing a task such as deployment, VQL queries etc. Your first port of call should be the Velociraptor Knowledge Base at https://docs.velociraptor.app/knowledge_base/ where you will find helpful tips and hints.

 ## Getting help